 The two holds that I use most often both feel comfortable; there are no straps or hard pieces of plastic to dig in anywhere—just soft fabric for days.
 The stretchy materials feels durable and evenly distributes the baby’s weight across my back and hips.
 I’ve tried my fair share of carriers, and this one feels more comfortable to wear for extended periods than others I have used.

 Another win for the Moby Bamboo Wrap is that it doesn’t detract from whatever outfit I’ve thrown on for the day.
-The color is neutral enough to go with everything, and the line comes in a number of colors, including Blush, Charcoal, Teal, Denim Cloud and Black.
+The color is neutral enough to go with everything, and the line comes in a number of colors.
 (I have “Blush”—a taupe-y color with slight pinky-purplish undertones.
 Despite the name, my hubby has no qualms wearing it.
 The undertones are lost on him; he calls it “brown.”)

 Of course, all other details aside, the best part of using a carrier like the Moby Bamboo is knowing I can keep my sweet baby comfy, close and secure in the midst of daily activity.
 In between answering phone calls, straightening the house and helping my kids with their art (or whatever else the day throws our way), I have my sweet guy close enough to kiss his sweet head a million times.
 Of course, he never knows it because within a minute or two of being wrapped up, he is always well into dreamland.